Master of Science – Executive Leadership And Change

 TOTAL PROGRAM REQUIREMENTS = 36 CREDITS

-Executive Leadership and Change students customize their project and complete one course in one of four specialty tracks: Business; Health Professions; Higher Education; Not-for-Profit Organizations.
+Executive Leadership and Change students customize their research project/thesis and complete the specialization leadership course in one of four specialty tracks: Business; Health Professions; Higher Education; Not-for-Profit Organizations.

 Program Structure and Time Limitation